 A temporary park site is now open opposite the Library in Peterborough Street.
 It is adjacent to the Temple for Christchurch timber sculpture construction-site (which will itself be open to the public in early September and then moved off-site).
 This new Greening the Rubble mini-park uses brick-filled gabions and tree planters last seen at Barbadoes Street [...]

 A site within the Eastern Frame of the central city has running water on its surface, springing up from a hole bored into the top aquifer.
 It is at the corner of Madras and Armagh Streets; and in pre-European days there was a stream close by.
 In conjunction with local-resident landscape designer Di Lucas and [...]

 A private householder has shared their garden site with Greening the Rubble for a year (via a licence to LiVs), before they can re-build.
-Site preparations began at the corner of Cranmer Square and Chester Street in late April 2013 and are now delayed for a few weeks by adjacent roadworks.
-We were not expecting [...]
+Site preparations began at the corner of Cranmer Square and Chester Street in late April 2013 and are now delayed for a at least a few weeks by adjacent pumping station [...]

 This autumn, Greening the Rubble has opened a temporary service for gardeners, including those in Red Zoned areas who will have to abandon established gardens when they relocate.
 The outdoor Plant Exchange at Barbadoes Street accepts donations of perennials, and gives away these plants to new homes.
 It’s a “bring and swap”, much like the [...]

 UPDATE: 21 to 25 Beresford Street has been the only site to suffer significant vandalism, plus bad luck – as a water supply proposed by ReNew Brighton for lawn watering was not available.
 During summer 2012-2013 the boardwalk was significantly damaged, plants were stolen and pallet seats broken-up.
 We had to make [...]